whalebone/wb-docs/en/syslog_integration.rst

 Limitations
 -----------

 * The syslog integration uses the UDP protocol.
-Please contact Whalebone HelpDesk if you want to use the TCP or TLS protocol.
+Please contact Whalebone HelpDesk if you want to use the TCP protocol.